-Direction Assessment 3.1 R 3.1 Residential Zones The Proposal is consistent with this (1) (1) The objectives of this direction are: Direction. (a) to encourage a variety and choice of housing types to provide for existing and future housing needs, (b) to make efficient use of existing infrastructure and
+Direction Assessment 3.1 Residential Zones The Proposal is consistent with this (1) The objectives of this direction are: Direction. (a) to encourage a variety and choice of housing types to provide for existing and future housing needs, (b) to make efficient use of existing infrastructure and

-ITEM 5 (con Accomment Direction · · · · · · · · Assessment services and ensure that new housing has appropriate access to infrastructure and services, and (c) to minimise the impact of residential development on the environment and resource lands.
-3.4 Integrati ng Land Use and Transport The proposal is generally consistent with The objective of this direction is to ensure that urban structures, building forms, land use locations, development designs, subdivision and street layouts achieve the following planning objectives: this Direction. (b) improving access to housing, jobs and services by walking, cycling and public transport, and (c) increasing the choice of available transport and reducing dependence on cars, and (d) reducing travel demand including the number of trips generated by development and the distances travelled, especially by car, and (e) supporting the efficient and viable operation of public transport services, and (f) providing for the efficient movement of freight. - entation of A Plan for The proposal is consistent with this Growing Sy Direction. , e of this direction is to give legal effect to the planning principles; directions; and priorities for subregions, strategic centres and transport gateways contained in A Plan for Growing Sydney.
+Direction Account Direction anniana and see as that Assessment services and ensure that new housing has appropriate access to infrastructure and services, and (c) to minimise the impact of residential development on the environment and resource lands.
+3.4 Integrati ng Land Use and Transport The proposal is generally consistent with ensure t forms, la develope and stre ective of this direction is to hat urban structures, building and use locations, ment designs, subdivision et layouts achieve the planning objectives: this Direction. (b) improving access to housing, jobs and services by walking, cycling and public transport, and (c) increasing the choice of available transport and reducing dependence on cars, and (d) reducing travel demand including the number of trips generated by development and the distances travelled, especially by car, and (e) supporting the efficient and viable operation of public transport services, and (f) providing for the efficient movement of freight. entation of A Plan for The proposal is consistent with this Growing Sy • Direction. e of this direction is to give o the planning principles; nd priorities for subregions, htres and transport gateways A Plan for Growing Sydney.